StaxPy/Advection/README.md

 ## Ouptput

-When an input file and an output path are defined, you can export your file(s).
+When an input file and an output path are defined, you can export to mcfunction(s).

 If sequence mode is disabled, the exported .mcfunction will be named like the input file.